MicrosoftDocs/windows-itpro-docs/devices/hololens/hololens-cortana.md

 ## Built-in voice commands

 Get around HoloLens faster with these basic commands.
 In order to use these you need to enable Speech during first run of the device or in **Settings** > **Privacy** > **Speech**.
 You can always check whether speech is enabled by looking at the status at the top of Start menu.
-For the best recognition of speech commands, HoloLens 2 will use the Microsoft cloud-bases services, but you can also choose to disable this in Settings, under **Online speech recogntion**, to only run locally instead.
+For the best speech recognition results, HoloLens 2 uses the Microsoft cloud-based services.
+However, you can use Settings to disable this feature.
+To do this, in Settings, turn off *Online speech recognition*.
+After you change this setting, HoloLens 2 will only process voice data locally to recognize commands and dictation and Cortana will not be available.

 ### General speech commands